Scientific Name

 Size

-- Adult snake may grow up to approximately 5 feet.
+- Adult snake: approximately 4 feet.

 Life Span